aquia-inc/base-docker-images/README.md

      18 root      0:00 ps aux

 Please see the <a href="examples/">examples</a> directory for an example nginx workload <A href="examples/default.conf">configuration</a> file and the corresponding <a href="examples/Dockerfile.example.nginx">Dockerfile</a>.

+### Go Application Development

+For Go applications, see the <a href="examples/">examples</a> directory for a simple Go hello world example and the corresponding <a href="examples/Dockerfile.example.go">Dockerfile</a> that demonstrates how to build secure, multi-stage Go applications using our hardened base images.

 ## Contributing